ahmetson/nft-bridge/README.md

 | Wrapped NFT   | Oracle     | xTransferFrom | Mints the NFT and transfers to the given address                | Accepts the address of the new owner                                          |

 Permissions
 * NftAdmin &ndash; an owner or the deployer of the nft.
 * Admin &ndash; a deployer of the Nft Bridge
 * Oracle &ndash; a chainlink CCIP oracle
 * Anyone &ndash; owner of the nft.

 ---
-# Supported Blockchains
-Since it's core underlying product is CCIP, then it supports the same testnets.

-* Sepolia Testnet
-* Mumbai Testnet
-* Fuji Testnet
-* BNB Chain Testnet

----
-# Example for a Demo
+# Bridging Demo
-For example, I will create a simple NFT on remix using the LinkedNFT.
-After the deployment, let's mint the first NFT.
+I will create a simple NFT on remix on Sepolia.
+I mint two nfts to the user.
-As you see, the NFT will be visible on various blockchains.
-Let's transfer the NFT on the second blockchain by selling it on OpenSea.
-When another account buys the NFT, he will have it on both chains.

-## Version 2.1
-A demo without cross-chain availability.
+Then I will go to the website dashboard and set it as setup it to Mumbai.

+Once it's done, I will switch on dashboard to the bridge.

+In the bridge, I approve.
+Then I send my first nft to Mumbai.

+On Mumbai network, I put the NFT on sale on OpenSea.

+Switching account, then buying the NFT it.

+I transfer the NFT to Sepolia network again.

+I see unwrapped NFT in my account.

-## Version 2.2
+## Multi-chain bridging
-A demo with the chainlink CCIP
+In the dashboard, I set up the NFT to Fuji testnet.

+I bridge the NFT to Fuji.
+Switching the network, I bridge the NFT to Mumbai.
+Switching the network, I bridge the NFT from Mumbai to Sepolia.

+The unwrapped NFT is in my account again.